mflatt/zuo/README.md

 Zuo kernel permitive creates a heap image, and a `-B` or `--boot` command-line flag for Zuo uses the given boot image on startup.

-Boot images are machine-independent, whether in a stand-alone file or embedded in `.c` source.
+A boot image is machine-independent, whether in a stand-alone file or embedded in `.c` source.